 When you are injured in a supermarket or a restaurant, a movie theater, or any other business, you may have the right to seek compensation for the damages and losses you’ve sustained.
 Slip-and-fall lawsuits have encouraged businesses to improve safety on their premises.
 However, injuries that occur as a result of negligence at these locations continue to occur.
 These types of incidents can result in serious injuries such as head injuries, trauma to the back and neck and broken bones, to mention a few.
+This is where a slip and fall law firm in Philadelphia can help.

 If you are injured in a store, you may find that you need to take a few steps to ensure that your legal rights are protected.
 Here are seven steps you would be well advised to take in the aftermath of a slip-and-fall or trip-and-fall accident at a store or business.